Seeking Alpha vs Morningstar 2023

 Morningstar investor is best for active traders and beginner to intermediate investors.

-Seeking Alpha offers a bunch of valuable information and individual viewpoints on every stock.
+Seeking Alpha offers a wide range of valuable information and individual viewpoints on every stock.
 It does take a little more analysis effort though.

 Morningstar’s website is easy to use and has great tools for creating a portfolio of stocks, ETFs, and mutual funds.